 New York Travel Tips

-Welcome to the city that never sleeps and my home for the past 11 years.
-Any New Yorker can tell you they have a love hate with this city, but overall New York is one of the most bucket list worthy places to visit in the USA!
+Welcome to the city that never sleeps and my home for over 12 years.
+Any New Yorker can tell you they have a love-hate with this city, but overall New York is one of the most bucket-list-worthy cities to visit in the USA!

 What to Expect When Traveling to New York

-Language: English is the main language in New York and unfortunately, you won’t run into many people who can speak a second language so if you are rusty on English, Google translate is your best bet!
+Language: English is the main language in New York and unfortunately, you won’t run into many people who can speak a second language, so if you are rusty in English, Google translate is your best bet!
+Stay up-to-date with some NYC Slang!

 Currency: The Currency is in USD.

-Cards/ATM’s: Credit Cards are widely accepted and ATM’s can be found everywhere.
-Smaller shops might ask for a minimum dollar amount purchase so its good to keep cash on you.
+Cards/ATM’s: Credit Cards are widely accepted and ATMs can be found everywhere.
+Smaller shops might ask for a minimum dollar amount of purchase so it’s good to keep cash on you.

 Tipping in New York: Tipping is expected if it was not added to your bill.
 15-25% is the average tip for sitting down at a restaurant.
 Even when the service is not that great, a tip is still expected since the servers work on tips.